jakemason/abbrv/README.md

 ### 5. Does this work while abbrv is minimized?

 Yes.
-As long as you minimize the window (it goes to the system tray area, not taskbar!) it will continue to work.
+As long as you minimize the window (it goes to the system tray area in the bottom-right -- not the taskbar!) it will continue to work.
 Closing the window will disable the expansion functionality.

 ### 6. Can I use this for expanding code snippets in X editor?